ansible/ansible/docs/docsite/rst/dev_guide/developing_modules.rst

 1. Does a similar module already exist?

 An existing module may cover the functionality you want.
 Ansible collections include thousands of modules.
-Search our :ref:`list of included collections <list_of_collections>` or `Ansible Galaxy <https://galaxy.ansible.com>`_to see if there's a module that does what you need.
+Search our :ref:`list of included collections <list_of_collections>` or `Ansible Galaxy <https://galaxy.ansible.com>`_ to see if an existing module does what you need.

 2. Should you use or develop an action plugin instead of a module?